Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

-There are four linear independent solutions to ``nul-vector'' problem (\ref{null-vector}) for this case, which correspond to four independent backscattering terms:
+On the other hand, there is four linear independent solutions to the ``null-vector'' problem (\ref{null-vector}) for this case, which corresponds to four independent backscattering terms:

-Hence the monolayer of Chern insulators decorated on $\sigma_{1,2}$ is \textit{obstruction-free} for spin-1/2 fermions.
+Hence the monolayer of Chern insulators decorated on $\sigma_{1,2}$ is \textit{obstruction-free} for spin-1/2 fermions, which confirms the results of the anomaly indicators.
 Furthermore, bilayer Chern insulators can be smoothly deformed to the root phase of 2D $U^f(1)\times\mathbb{Z}_2$ fSPT by 3D ``Chern insulator'' bubble construction (see Fig. \ref{3D bubble}).

 \paragraph{Kitaev's $E_8$ state decoration}The chirality of decorated phases are illustrated in Fig. \ref{Oh chirality}.
 The chiral central charges of decorated Kitaev's $E_8$ states on $\sigma_{1,2,3}$ should be equal.
 On the other hand, the edge theory of Kitaev's $E_8$ state is compatible with all symmetry, hence arbitrary layers of Kitaev's $E_8$ states are \textit{obstruction-free}.
 Furthermore, similar to Sec. \ref{Th2D U(1)}, bilayer Kitaev's $E_8$ states can be trivialized by 3D ``$E_8$'' bubble construction.